Advice to help choose the perfect spa

 Installation of acrylic hot tubs

-For your spa to be installed on the day of delivery, you must arrange for a qualified electrician to be present and have installed a 32A cable, single phase with the appropriate gauge coming from an RCD, with live, neutral and earth wires available.
+For your spa to be installed on the day of delivery, you must arrange for a qualified electrician to be present.
+And they must have installed a 32A cable, single phase with the appropriate gauge coming from an RCD, with live, neutral and earth wires available.
 The installers will test the spa on the same day as delivery with the cable you provide, but your electrician will need to sign off the installation before you can use it.

 Hot tubs can be delivered anywhere in the UK and the moment you place the order through B&Q, the order is supported by our specialist supplier who will look after your installation.